Hernan4444/MyAnimeList-Database/readme.md

 * `rating_complete.csv` is a subset of `animelist.csv`.
 This dataset only considers animes that the user has watched completely (`watching_status==2`) and gave it a score (`score!=0`).
 This dataset contains 57 Million ratings applied to 16.872 animes by 310.059 users.

-* `anime.tsv` contain general information of every anime (17.562 different anime) like genre, stats, studio, etc.
+* `anime.csv` contain general information of every anime (17.562 different anime) like genre, stats, studio, etc.

 Each dataset and description is in the [data folder](https://github.com/Hernan4444/MyAnimelist-Database/tree/master/data).